 General rules Download as PDF ... go to Technical rulesBasics for the race

-The championship is organised in the second half of January in Sweden 2019, Finland 2020, Denmark 2021 and Norway 2022.
-The first loop of races had the same sequence starting in 2015.
+The championships are organized in the second half of January in Sweden 2019, Finland 2020, Denmark 2021 and Norway 2022.
+The first loop had the same sequence starting in 2015.

-The race is run on an 8 lane track of a minimum length of 40 meters providing 12,5 Volts loaded.
+The races are run on an 8 lane track of a minimum length of 40 meters providing 12,5 Volts loaded.

 During lane changes, which are 2 minutes, no work on the cars is allowed - work on the car may only be done under green light.
 Lane changes are administered by the race direction.

-The starting fee per team is 250 Euro including 3 pairs of handout wheels trued down to 27,5 mm and branded, 3 handout motors, as well as breakfast, lunch and dinner on the racing day.
+The starting fee per team is 250 Euro including 3 pairs of handout wheels trued and branded, 1 handout motor per driver in the team.
+A three person team is allowed a fourth motor on racing day.
+Included in the fee is also breakfast, lunch and dinner on the racing day.

 Practice is run as a lane per team in pre-defined stints.